Search

 Learn more about reevaluating your risk tolerance over time

-3. Resist the urge to make emotional decisions and sell in a down market
+3. Resist the urge to make emotional decisions & sell in a down market

 Humans are emotional creatures.
 So when we confront a stock market that's losing value, we want to jump ship before things get even worse.
-The fact is, though, that selling your shares when things are at a low ebb may be one of the worst moves you can make.
+However, selling your shares when things are at a low ebb may be one of the worst moves you can make.

 One of the basic axioms of investing is "buy low and sell high."
 If you liquidate your stock holdings in a bear market, you're doing the opposite.
 In the investment world, bad times don't last forever.
 Unless you desperately need cash, you may be better off waiting things out.